deejayy/hlds-v8/README.md

 Installing the package provided by your linux distro could satisfy the dependecy.
 Eg. ```apt-get install libv8-dev```.

-#### Modify hlds source
+#### Modify hlsdk source

-Compiling HLDS-V8 with untouched hlds will throw an error message:
+Compiling HLDS-V8 with untouched hlsdk will throw an error message:

     ... error: extra qualification ‘CBasePlayer::’ on member ‘TabulateAmmo’ [-fpermissive]